How To Spring Clean Your Life for a Better Frame of Mind

 Let loved ones know about these set times as well.

-There will always be things that you would rather be doing with that time, and it is easy to get distracted.
+There will always be things you would rather be doing with that time, and it is easy to get distracted.

-But step back and look at the big picture.
+Step back and look at the big picture.

 You are trying to better yourself and create new opportunities.